rwblokzijl/Msc-thesis-EuroToken/thesis.md

 ## EuroToken transfer protocol

-The method for accounting and transferring of EuroTokens lies at the heart of this project.
+The method for the accounting and transferring of EuroTokens lies at the heart of this project.
 Because of this the choices regarding the implementation of the networking stack and blockchain technology will have a direct effect on the feature set and scalability of the whole EuroToken network.
-We need a network stack that allows communication both off-line directly between devices, as well as online across the world.
+We need a network stack that allows online communication as online across the world, as well as direct device to device communication.
 Finding and connecting to any wallet without relying on central servers is a main requirement.
 In addition, the off-line transfer ability of the system is best demonstrated by creating an Android client.
 Another requirement is therefore that an implementation is available for Android as well.

 One option is to implement a full blockchain protocol and associated network stack from the ground up to adhere to our exact requirements.
 This would give